JKhedrup wrote:Tsongkhapa fan, don't take my word for it. Take the word of Lord Tsongkhapa:(Lam Rim Chenmo, Snow Lion edition, pg.50)

 The Kadam Emanation scripture- as precious as its teachings are- cannot be held above the great Sutras, Tantras and Shastras.
 It can be cultivated on the basis of a scrutinizing study of the Great Classic texts.
 To set emphasis on those texts aside in favour of emphasizing a "Whispered Lineage" does not seem to be in the spirit of what Lama Tsongkhapa is stating here.
 They are teachings that supplement and enhance what we gain from the great texts of the Indian Pandits and the vast commentaries on those instructions from Lama Tzongkhapa and his two sons.

-Originally, you were saying that its possible for Dzokchen to be a Gelug practice since there is precedent such that Vajrayoini, Ganden Chod, Hayagriva are not in Tsongkhapa's Sumbum
+Originally, you were aging that its possible for Dzokchen to be a Gelug practice since there is precedent such that Vajrayoini, Ganden Chod, Hayagriva are not in Tsongkhapa's Sumbum

 Then, when it is suggested that these are really auxiliary practices for Gelug (whose primary practice, Yamantaka, Guyasamaja and Chakrasamvara) you commented that actually HHDL said that Vajryogini was the suggested practice for Westerners with not much time.

 There does seem to be a difference in emphasis.
 While some consider the whispered lineage as heart instructions, others such as HHDL considers them secondary practices.
 But no one really suggests that the whispered lineage should be studied at the expense of the Indian masters.